 For more information and steps on how to import and use templates, refer to the Virtual Services and Templates, Feature Description.

-For steps on how to manually add and configure each of the Virtual Services, refer to the Configure the LoadMaster section of this document.
+For steps on how to manually add and configure each of the Virtual Services, refer to the other sections of this document.

 3 Architecture